 Yes.
-The Field Education final grade (Satisfactory, Unsatisfactory, or Incomplete) is given at the end of each semester by the Field Liaison and is based on the student’s professional conduct and full participation in field learning at the agency placement, completion of required time in field, submission of learning agreement, process recordings/journals, participation in individual and field-site meetings with the Field Liaison, and the Final Field Evaluation completed by the Field Instructor.
+The Field Education final grade (Satisfactory, Unsatisfactory, or Incomplete) is given at the end of each semester by the Field Liaison and is based on the student’s professional conduct, attendance, and full participation in field learning at the agency placement; appropriate use of supervision with the Field Instructor and communication with the Field Liaison to further their learning; completion of required time in field; timely and complete submission of all assignments, including the learning agreement and process recordings, participation in individual and field-site meetings with the Field Liaison, and the Final Field Evaluation completed by the Field Instructor.

 If I do not have a car, how will I be assigned to a field placement site?

 The Field Education Office takes into consideration whether students have their own car or will require the use of public transportation to their agency.
 Students who do not have a car are expected to utilize public transportation.
-Generally, field placements are found within 1 hour of a student’s geographic location.
+Generally, field placements are found within 1 to 1 and 1/2 hours of a student’s geographic location.